Ut wisi enim ad minim veniam, quis laore nostrud exerci tation ulm hedi corper turet suscipit lobortis nisl ut

 In Dennis (2003) it was also stated that a sudden escalation in workload should be avoided and training workload should be decreased in periods of high match bowling workload.

 There has been shown to be a strong relationship between technique and the incidence of lumbar spine injury.
 The side-on technique is associated with the lowest incidence of injury as it reduces the degree of extension and lateral flexion of the lower back (McGrath and Finch, 1996).
 In the mixed action the bowler is front-on at the back foot impact and in an attempt to obtain a more side-on alignment for delivery the bowler counter rotates the shoulders to decrease his shoulder alignment at the front foot impact.
 This position causes increased lateral flexion and hyperextension of the spine and has been associated with more injuries in several studies (Foster et al, 1989; Elliott et al, 1992).
-The type of injuries seen include stress fractures, spondylolisthesis, spondylolyses, pedicle sclerosis, pars defects and disc degeneration.
-Spin bowling produces more shoulder injuries (overuse tendonopathies ) and fast bowling causes more knee and ankle injuries (sprains and strains).
+The type of injuries seen include stress fractures, spondylolisthesis, spondyloses, pedicle sclerosis, pars defects and disc degeneration.
+Spin bowling produces more shoulder injuries (overuse tendinopathies ) and fast bowling causes more knee and ankle injuries (sprains and strains).

-Batters, Fielders and wicket Keepers
+Batters, Fielders and Wicket Keepers

 Batters, fielders and wicket keepers are most at risk from a direct blow injury.
 This type of injury occurs when a player is struck by the ball, collides with another player or crashes into the boundary fence.
 These players are exposed to balls travelling at high speeds (up to 150 km/hr) and are at risk from a misjudgement of the ball or unanticipated bounce.